reedsy/quill-cursors/README.md

 The `quill-cursors` module has the following optional configuration:

   - `template` _string_: override the default HTML template used for a cursor
+  - `cursorCssClass` _string_: the CSS class to add to the container of each cursor
   - `hideDelayMs`: _number_ (default: `3000`): number of milliseconds to show the username flag before hiding it
   - `hideSpeedMs`: _number_ (default: `400`): the duration of the flag hiding animation in milliseconds
   - `selectionChangeSource` _string_ | _null_ (default: `api`): the event source to use when emitting `selection-change`